fmetivier/OpenPattern/docs/source/index.rst

 OpenPattern is a python library consisting of a set of classes designed to draft 1:1 scale bespoke sewing patterns and save them as pdf (or matplotlib compatible) files for printing of further processing.
 Printing can be performed at fullscale on a tracer but OpenPattern can also cut the pattern in as many pieces as needed in order to print them on an A4 printer at home.

 OpenPattern can be used to draft patterns from scratch but also includes a set of predefined patterns from basics (or bases in French) such as bodices  to more elaborate patterns such as shirts.

-The patterns are drafted following instructions from three main stylists: <a href="https://lespressesdumidi.com/content/18-jacqueline-chiappetta">Jacqueline Chiappetta</a>,
+The patterns are drafted following instructions from three main stylists: Jacqueline Chiappetta [1]_, Theresa Gilewska, and Antonnio Donnano.
-<a href="https://www.editions-eyrolles.com/Auteur/86662/teresa-gilewska">Theresa Gilewska</a>
-and <a href="https://www.euromodeschool.it/index.html">Antonnio Donnano </a>.

 Sizes are stored in a ``sqlite3`` database.
 By default they include a series of standard (French and Italian) sizes for Women, Men, Girls and Boys given by these authors.